kxtara/ariels-beauty/ariels-beauty-app/src/assets/stuff/process.md

 ## Home

-For the most part, the home page is completed, but I've encountered a minor issue: the text in the hero section isn't displaying as I would prefer.
-I've experimented with relative units such as "rem" and percentages.
+I've encountered two minor issues: the first one is that the text in the hero section isn't displaying as I would prefer.
+I've experimented with relative units like 'rem' and percentages.
 Here's my solution:

 ```css
 h3 {